JeromeFranco/wizard-component/README.md

 React Wizard Component with html5 form validation.
+This is an exercise to demonstrate [react-testing-library](https://github.com/kentcdodds/react-testing-library)

 ## Getting Started